ttmtt-amz/amazon-sagemaker-keras-text-classification/README.md

 https://docs.aws.amazon.com/dlami/latest/devguide/deep-learning-containers-images.html

 1\.
+Open a new terminal by pressing the 'New' button on the top right and selecting 'Terminal'

+2\.
 Change directory to be in the path where we are going to create the custom container:

 ```
 cd ~/SageMaker/amazon-sagemaker-keras-text-classification/container/
 ```

-2\.
+3\.
 Create a new Dockerfile using `vim Dockerfile`, hit `i` to insert and then paste the content below.
 In the line starting with `FROM`, replace `REGION` with the AWS region you are using today, for example `us-east-1`.
 To replace a word with `vim`, hit Escape and then `cw`, finally type the new word.

 ```
 # Build an image that can do training and inference in SageMaker